Submission & review process

 The following are some of the guidelines used by the Editorial Board in assessing submissions:

 The editors of the Journal approach the task of editing with an ethic of respect for the style and ideas of the authors whose work we publish.
-All articles published in the Journal are edited so as to conform to the style rules contained in the Canadian Guide to Uniform Legal Citation, 7th ed.
+All articles published in the Journal are edited so as to conform to the style rules contained in the latest version of the Canadian Guide to Uniform Legal Citation.
 Where the Guide is silent on technical issues of grammar or matters of style, the Journal edits in accordance with its internal style manuals.
-For English articles, editing decisions are based on the most current editions of the Chicago Manual of Style and the Canadian Oxford Dictionary, while French articles are edited in accordance with le Robert and the Dictionnaire terminologique de l'office de la langue française.
+For English articles, editing decisions are based on the most current editions of the Chicago Manual of Style and the Canadian Oxford Dictionary, while French articles are edited in accordance with le Robert, le Grévisse and the Dictionnaire terminologique de l'office de la langue française.
 With respect to the addition, deletion, clarification, or reorganization of content, editorial decisions may be based on the comments of internal or external reviewers.
 Final decisions on such matters, however, are left to the author.

 Authors are given appropriate opportunities to read and correct proofs of the article.

 Every quotation and footnote published in the Journal is verified for both style and substantive content by an editorial team to ensure the accuracy and pertinence of the sources that are cited.
 This thorough editorial process is essential to the maintenance of the high academic standards of the Journal.
 If sources cited by an author cannot be obtained by the Journal, the author may be asked to provide the Journal with a copy of the source.